 15. Get the kids to help with pack-up!

 The last must-follow rule for organising toys is to encourage your children to help pack them up!
 Set a 5 minute timer, and all pitch in to help.
-This is where those labels will be of assistance as your children can find each category easily and pop things back in place.
+This is where labels will come handy, as your children can find each category easily and pop things back in place.
 If you find yourself constantly picking up small messes throughout the day, try using named buckets, baskets or tubs as a 'catch-all' for your family members' belongings that they can take back to their bedroom/playroom themselves.

 Don't forget to click on the button below to download you free toy organising labels, with 4 different colours to choose from or mix-and-match.
 Stay tuned for Thursday's episode of The Organised You TV for a look at how I'm currently organising my kids' toys!